DUNGSCAPE

 Connecting art, natural science, and conservation to showcase the ecological importance of healthy dung.

-This project is generously supported by The Society of Wildlife Artists’ Natural Eye bursary award.
+The project is generously supported by The Society of Wildlife Artists’ Natural Eye bursary award.

 Work in progress